Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.0.4/ReadMe.md

 - v1.0.2, September 14, 2018
   - Added GyroJet sound
 - v1.0.3, September 16, 2018
   - Added Moxxi Signature *Classic* skin
+- v1.0.4, September 20, 2018
+  - Balance the weapon, and clean the code
+  - Added French Translation (Weapon Card)
+  - Cosmetic:
+    - The bullet casings is ejected correctly on the right side.
+    - When the shot is fired, the muzzle "split" explosive residues

 ### Compatibility: